LHarveyDev/homes-for-hounds/README.md

 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs & Solutions
+### Known Bugs & Fixes

-- Google map does not open large on ipad air.
+- Bug - Google map does not open large on ipad air.
-- Favicon not working on deployed page.
+- Bug - Favicon not working on deployed page.
+  Fix - With help from my mentor I understood that the filepath on the deployed page was incorrect and this was an easy fix.
-- Required form fields not working on Samsung Galaxy.
-Error in form.html fixed, I had incorrectly closed the form element.
+- Bug - Required form fields not working on Samsung Galaxy.
+  Fix - Error in form.html fixed, I had incorrectly closed the form element.
+- Bug - On submission my form navigated the user to a submission page outside the website necessitating use of the back button.
+  Fix - I added a target value of blank to open in a new tab..

 ### Nice to Haves

-- I would like to have added a hamburger menu for smaller screens as the 4th tab is now on a second line.
 - I would like to have added a 'return to top' button at the footer of each page.
-- Create pop up box after submitting the contact form saying 'Thanks, we will be in touch soon' I plan to use Javascript to achieve this.
+- I would like to create a pop up box after submitting the contact form saying 'Thanks, we will be in touch soon' I plan to use Javascript to achieve this.
 - On Meet our Dogs page I would like a carousel of images to open for each dog.
+- On Meet our Dogs page I would like to add a search function to filter between sex of dog, age etc.

 ## Deployment